Perth Laser Eye Surgery FAQ

 When you get home after surgery you will notice that your eyes can be quite watery for the remainder of the day.
 This is a normal healing reaction of the eyes and is nothing to worry about.

-One of the main things we get told by patients is that they wish they had their laser surgery sooner.
-For many it can take years before they take that step from thinking about surgery to actually booking an appointment.
-The cost of laser surgery can be quite daunting for some.
-However when you add up the amount of money spent on prescription glasses and sunglass, or contact lenses over the years, laser surgery may not seem so out of reach.
-We also have a range of interest free finance options available, making laser surgery even more affordable for everyone.
+Laser eye surgery is life-changing.
+Many patients wish they had had their laser surgery earlier in their life.
+For many, the decision to have the surgery can take years from thinking about surgery to actually booking an appointment.
+The cost of laser surgery can be quite daunting for some but the benefits of clear vision are priceless.
+Additionally, when you add up the amount of money spent on prescription glasses or contact lenses over the years, laser surgery may not seem so out of reach.
+We also have a range of interest-free finance options available, making laser surgery even more affordable for everyone.

 Laser surgery can correct myopia (short-sightedness), hyperopia (long-sightedness), astigmatism and in some cases presbyopia.
 Generally, most adults are suitable for laser eye surgery.
 If younger than 25 years of age your script needs to have been stable for at least two years.
 Thin corneas and high refractive errors can also reduce your suitability for laser surgery.
 If this is the case Dr McGeorge can discuss other surgical options with you.